Welcome to the AAVSO Exoplanet Section

 AAVSO’s Exoplanet Section is established to provide amateur astronomers with best practice techniques for conducting exoplanet observations, as well as to act as a central coordination point for professional/amateur exoplanet collaboration efforts.
-For example, upcoming space missions, such as TESS (Transiting Exoplanet Survey Satellite), will be requiring extensive involvement by the amateur astronomer community in conducting followup exoplanet observations.
+For example, space missions, such as TESS (Transiting Exoplanet Survey Satellite), require extensive involvement by the amateur astronomer community in conducting followup exoplanet observations.

 For AAVSO Exoplanet Observers who would like to help refine the ephemerides of already confirmed exoplanets (such as their period, transit midpoint, and transit depth), a target list of some 68 confirmed exoplanets has been culled from NASA’s Exoplanet Archive that are believed to be observable by those with a modest complement of instrumentation (i.e., a minimum 8” aperture telescope, a monochrome CCD camera, at least one standard photometric filter, and reasonably good autoguiding and seeing conditions).
 This target list was derived using the following criteria for each exoplanet:

 - It is a confirmed, transiting exoplanet.